rrichajalota/fairseq/README.md

 3. Now, you should have a directory containing all your pre-processed comparable documents.
 For the system to know which ones are related to each other, create a `list-file`.
 In each line, it contains the absolute path to a document in L1 which should be mapped to a document in L2.
 Use a tab between the L1 and L2 document.
 As such:

 4. Also, create a concatenated version of all the comparable documents.
 We will call these two files `corpus.L1` and `corpus.L2` for now.
-These are only needed to create the OpenNMT-py format vocabulary files.
+These are only needed to create the Fairseq-py format vocabulary files (dict.{src|tgt}.txt).

 ### Create corpus files